SRferrero/simple-gif-search/README.md

 please install the dependencies by running `npm install`

+I chose to not go for the overengenering adding libraries for managing state and so and make an easy to read application.
+Coul look a bit stright forward and simple, but sometimes less is more.

 ## Development server

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.